ogiovanniruiz/ampDocs/docs/Targeting/unlock-precincts-and-blockgroups.md

 Here are some things to know before you begin this process.

-* Unlocking a precinct or blockgroup requires you to first have the precinct or blockgroup [locked][1]
+* Unlocking a precinct or blockgroup requires you to first have the precinct or blockgroup [locked][1].

+* In this example we'll use only precincts.

 [1]: /Targeting/lock-precincts-and-blockgroups

+## Unlock Precincts And Blockgroups (precinct example below)

-1. First you want to click on the <span style="color:green">green</span> locked precinct or blockgroup (In this example we'll use only precincts)
+1. First you want to click on the <span style="color:green">green</span> locked precinct.
 <br><br>
 ![](../../images/targeting-unlock-percblock-step1.jpg)